-!!!
+Enter the Paracord Contest!!!
 Awesome prizes are up for grabs!

-Step 1: Measure your money
+Step 1: Measure Your Money

 The measurements are based off a dollar.
 I wanted it to be big enough to hold folded bills.
 With that in mind I took five 3"x5" cards and cut them down to 2&3/4" wide.
 I did the same to another 5 cards and taped them offset so they measured 6&1/4" long (a dollar is 6" long).
 These taped off cards served as my form.
 Having completed the project I would recommend adding 3/4" more length to the form past the length of the bill.
 I only did 1/4" longer and it left the bills hanging out some.

-Step 2: Flat iron the cord
+Step 2: Flat Iron the Cord

 I used 2 sections of cord.
 Each about 14' long.
 First I removed the inner strands.
 I then tied it to a door handle and ran the cord around the iron until is was completely flat.
 You can see in the picture that it starts out round and by the time it runs through it's flat.
 Do this to both colors.

-Step 3: Wrap the form
+Step 3: Wrap the Form

 Trim and melt the starting end.
 Tape it to the form and wrap it all the way down.
 Once you get down to other end, tape it off, trim, and melt.

-Step 4: Start weaving
+Step 4: Start Weaving